 The second table sets out other investors in the portfolio companies covered by this report.
-These firms have not been reviewed by the Group as it considered that the Guidelines do not apply to them.
+The Guidelines' requirements set out in section 7 of appendix 3 have not been reviewed by the Group for these firms as it is considered that the Guidelines do not apply to them.

-Abu Dhabi Investment Authority ^{1,#} GIC Special Investments ^{1,#} AMCO Sarl ^{1,#} GoldenTree Asset Management ^{1,#} Angelo Gordon & Co ^{1,#} Highbridge Capital Management 1 Avenue Capital ^{1,#} Highstar Capital ^{1,#} Babson Capital ^{1,#} Industry Funds Management ^{1,#} Borealis ^{3,#} JP Morgan Chase ^{1,#} CalPERS ^{1,#} Marathon Asset Management ^{1,#} Canadian Pension Plan Investment Board# National Pension Scheme of Korea ^{1,} Cerberus Capital Management ^{1,#} Palamon Capital Partners Colonial First State Global Asset Management ^{1,#} Park Square Capital ^{1,#} Duke Street 2 STAR Capital Partners Exponent Private Equity Sun Capital ^{1,2,#} Fresh Direct ^{2,#} Tikehau ^{1,2,#} Future Fund ^{1,#} York Capital Management ^{1,#}
+Abu Dhabi Investment Authority# Hermes Infrastructure 1,2,#

+Angelo Gordon & Co 1,# Highbridge Capital Management 1,#

+Avenue Capital Group 1,# Highstar Capital 1,#

+Babson Capital IFM Investors

+CalPERS 1,# Kuwait Investment Authority 2,#

+Canadian Pension Plan Investment Board# Marathon Capital 1,#

+Cerberus Capital Management National Pension Service of Korea 1,#

+Colonial First State Global Asset Management 1,# Palamon Capital Partners

+Duke Street Park Square Capital 1,#

+Exponent Private Equity Sun Capital

+Fresh Direct 1,# Tikehau 1,#

+Future Fund 1,# WPP 1,2,#

+GIC# York Capital Management 1,#

+GoldenTree Asset Management 1,#

-1 Not a member of the BVCA
+&lt;sup>1 Not a member of the BVCA

-2 Addition this year
+&lt;sup>2 Addition this year

-3 Individually not a member of the BVCA although it is an affiliate of one
+&lt;sup>3 Individually not a member of the BVCA although it is an affiliate of one

-^{} Private equity-like entity
+Private equity-like entity